Centering and Celebrating Black History

 Black History in Film

-Check out the Black History Month video collection of 127 streaming videos in Kanopy – an award-winning video streaming service providing access to more than 30,000 independent and documentary films, available to you for free through JMU Libraries as a member of the JMU community.
+Check out the Black History Month video collection of hundreds of streaming movies and videos in Kanopy – an award-winning video streaming service providing access to more than 30,000 independent and documentary films, available to you for free through JMU Libraries as a member of the JMU community.

 Top-rated documentaries include: